What the One Big Beautiful Bill Act means for charitable giving

 4. Increased estate and gift tax exemption

-The higher exemption level is now permanent and increased to $15 million per single filer ($30 million for married couples filing jointly) for 2026.
-These amounts are nearly double the 2017 levels and will have future adjustments for inflation.
+The exemption increases to $15 million per single filer ($30 million for married couples filing jointly) for 2026, with future inflation adjustments.

 What this means for you: You can transfer more wealth to your heirs without federal taxes.
-While the urgency to give for estate tax reasons may be lower, charitable gifts—through an estate plan or beneficiary designation—remain an effective way to lower your taxable estate value if your assets exceed the gift and estate tax exemption.
+While you may feel less urgency to give for estate tax reasons, charitable gifts can still reduce your taxable estate if your assets exceed the exemption.

 Moves to consider: